nikopartanen/molodcov-ocr/README.md

 ## Molodcov GT

-This report accompanies the dataset Komi Molodcov Ground Truth, and attempts to evaluate the coverage and quality of the materials within it.
+This repository contains a Ground Truth dataset for Komi Molodcov orthography, and attempts to evaluate the coverage and quality of the materials within it.
 The goal is to have there clear metrics for different OCR models.
-The data package attempts to take metadata seriously, so that it could be used also as one parameter in model evaluation.
+It is intended be used in combination with other Ground Truth package that contain texts in this orthography.

 | page                        | set      | handle                                                       | source                              | author     | translator               |
 | :-------------------------- | :------- | :----------------------------------------------------------- | :---------------------------------- | :--------- | :----------------------- |